pauleveritt/kaybee_prefactor/docs/articles/first_article.rst

 .. resource:: article

-The article body is here buddy.
+The article body is here.